 “I gained valuable experience early on before I even started any of my forestry classes,” said Ben who became co-president of the SAF chapter his junior year when he also got his chance to compete in the quiz bowl at the national SAF meeting in Portland, Oregon.
 “It was exciting to make the final four in the quiz bowl and to meet Gail Kimbell, a Rubenstein School alum who served as Chief of the Forest Service.”

 This year, as a senior, Ben’s longtime participation and leadership in SAF led to his selection as a District 6 student representative for chapters in the Northeast.
-He represents colleges in six northeastern states and will meet with other district representatives from across the United States at the October national SAF convention in Kentucky.
-In this regional role, Ben serves as a liaison between students and forestry professionals and helps to make students aware of the opportunities and career networking that SAF provides.
+He represented colleges in six northeastern states and met with other district representatives from across the United States at the October 2019 national SAF convention in Kentucky.
+In this regional role, Ben served as a liaison between students and forestry professionals and helped to make students aware of the opportunities and career networking that SAF provides.
 For his leadership and achievements, Ben received the SAF Green Mountain Division James E. Wilkinson Jr. Student Award.

 Inspired by Professor Tony D’Amato, who co-advises the UVM Forestry Club, Ben found his passion in silviculture and opportunities in the forestry profession.
 He became the teaching assistant in Tony’s silviculture course.

-“I loved being out in the woods of Vermont and upstate New York in the fall as a student in Tony’s class and I’m excited to do it all again as a TA,” said Ben, who received a Northeast Regional Scholarship from Xi Sigma Pi, a national forestry honor society.
+“I loved being out in the woods of Vermont and upstate New York in the fall as a student in Tony’s class and I was excited to do it all again as a TA,” said Ben, who received a Northeast Regional Scholarship from Xi Sigma Pi, a national forestry honor society.